-Figure 3-1SGI ICE X Series System (Single Rack)
+Figure 3-1 SGI ICE X Series System (Single Rack - Air Cooled Example)

 The 42U rack for this server houses all blade enclosures, option modules, and other components; up to 1152 processor cores in a single rack.
 The basic enclosure within the SGI ICE X system is the 21U-high (36.75 inch or 93.35 cm) blade enclosure pair.
-The enclosure pair supports a maximum of 36 compute blades, up to six power supplies, up to four chassis management controllers (CMCs) and two to four InfiniBand architecture I/O fabric switch interface blades.
-Note that two additional power supplies used in the enclosure pair are installed at the rear of the unit and dedicated to running the unit's cooling fans (blowers).
-Optional water chilled rack cooling is available for systems in environments where ambient temperatures do not meet adequate air cooling requirements.
+The enclosure pair supports a maximum of 36 compute blades, up to six power supplies, up to four chassis management controllers (CMCs) and two or four InfiniBand based I/O fabric switch interface blades.
+Note that two additional power supplies are used in an air-cooled enclosure pair and are installed at the rear of the unit and dedicated to running the unit's cooling fans (blowers).